bohdanpotuzhnyi/ClassSense/reports/final/chapters/6_evaluation_plan.md

 ### Measurements

 All subjective measures were collected via Microsoft Forms questionnaires using 5-point Likert scales (1 = strongly disagree, 5 = strongly agree).
-For each condition, we measured:

-- Perceived usability
-- Perceived disruptiveness / practicality in class
+For each condition, we measured: Perceived usability; Perceived disruptiveness / practicality in class; Adoption intention
-- Adoption intention

 We also collected forced-choice preferences (which version would you use in class?) and logged reaction-time traces for student input.

+In addition to questionnaire data, we logged interaction times for students (timestamps from start of interaction to completed input) to compare reaction times between the two input variants.

 ### Procedure